radical-cybertools/radical.owms/docs/source/tutorial/part3.rst

 * specify the plugins to use, for each manager
 * configure the plugins

-The excerpt below from `config_troy.json` shows those elements which are related to the configuration of the :class:`troy.WorkloadManager` class:
+The excerpt below from `config_radical_owms.json` shows those elements which are related to the configuration of the :class:`radical.owms.WorkloadManager` class:

 .. code-block:: python